ringcentral/bugsnag-notification-app/README.md

 $ npm start
 ```

-Visit your publish uri `https://xxxxxx.ngrok.io/webhook/new?webhook=glipWebhookUri`, and follow step to connect Glip conversation and Bugsnag project.
+Visit your publish uri `https://xxxxxx.ngrok.io/webhook/new?webhook=rcWebhookUri`, and follow step to connect [RingCentral](https://app.ringcentral.com/) conversation and Bugsnag project.

-For test, you can get `glipWebhookUri` from Glip Incoming Webhook integration.
+For test, you can get `rcWebhookUri` from [RingCentral Incoming Webhook integration](https://www.ringcentral.com/apps/glip-webhooks).

+### 7. Create a free RingCentral add-in app

+Please follow [here](https://developers.ringcentral.com/guide/team-messaging/add-ins/creation) to create a RingCentral notification add-in app.

+In `App Features`, enable `Interactive Messages`, then input URI `https://xxxxxx.ngrok.io/interactive-messages`.
+Please replace with your ngrok domain.

+In `Integrated installation in RingCentral app` section, enable `This app can be installed via the web`, then input URI `https://xxxxxx.ngrok.io/webhook/new`.

 ## Deploy with serverless